Jessie93/Bootstrap-Portfolio/README.md

 # Roadmap

-I would like to incorporate my UX/UI and Graphic Design working into my portfolio to show that I also 8+ years working in the design field.
+The developer would like to incorporate her background in UX/UI and Graphic Design into the portfolio to showcase her 8+ years of experience in the design field.
+The profile picture will be removed and added to the about me section.
+The updates are still ongoing and a link to the deployed site will be provided once completed.

-I would like to remove the profile picture and stick it in the ‘about me section’ Please view the gif attached.
-These updates are not complete but when they are I will add a link to my deployed site.

 ![GIF- Screen Recording - desktop view](assets/images/ezgif.com-gif-maker.gif)